 Initiative - Independence of action refers to the amount of responsibility inherent in a position and the degree of freedom that an incumbent has to initiate or take action to complete the requirements of the position.
 An incumbent is required to foresee activities and decisions to be made, then take the appropriate action(s) to ensure successful outcomes.
-This factor recognizes the established levels of authority which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/ management systems.
+This factor recognizes the established levels of authority which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/management systems.

-A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor.
+- A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor. - a) Engage with college stakeholders to capture project requirements.
+Mange stakeholder expectations with respect to timeline and budget constraints. - b) Review architect drawings from concept, schematic, design development and construction drawings and provide feedback. - c) Liaise with outside contractors to review design solutions.
+Review contract drawings and specifications for bidding on renovation or construction projects. - d) Review shop drawings and respond to RFIs requested by contractors. - B) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor. - a) Approval of additional budget outside of Board approved capital budget. - b) Approval of project change orders. - c) Allocation of college space from one department to another for a capital initiative.

-- a) Providing guidance, direction and leadership to the space planner and project manager on college-approved and budgeted initiatives projects/initiatives. - b) Providing oversight and guidance to the Infrastructure and Capital Planning Committee to develop the annual capital plan/budget and the 5-year rolling capital plan/budget forecast. - c) Resolve issues with contractors, provide approval of change orders within the allocated project budget. - d) Engage with stakeholders on space management issues and develop recommendations to resolve challenges.

-B) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor.

-- a) Reports to CLT, CET and BOG for approval of annual capital budget/plan. - b) Reallocation of capital budget previously approved by the BOG. - c) Major Space changes (in the absence of an approved masterplan).